 Last week Openscapes went to the RStudio Conference!
 This is a brief summary of a conference that truly made history, both globally as RStudio announced it is a Public Benefit Corporation, and personally for me, since it marked five years of being part of the #rstats community.
 It is brief (and does not begin to provide a full summary!), but will be complemented by forthcoming blogs.
 Art played a big role at the conference.

 A conference for open data leaders I attended csv,conf,v4 in Portland, Oregon in May 2019.
 Here are a few reflections about the conference and a bit about my talk where I shared progress from the Openscapes Champions. csv,conf,v4 has a unique name and draws a unique and powerful crowd as a “community conference for data makers everywhere”.
 It is the only conference I’ve ever attended with a name stemming from a format for open data (comma separated value [CSV] files), and the only conference with scheduled time with a real-life therapy llama [Rojo the Comma Llama].

 [Sea]side Chats for data workflows Seaside Chats.
 Bluffside Chats.
 Fishbowl Chats.
 Bayside Chats.
 This is where we discuss data workflows in the lab.
 One of the long-term goals of Openscapes is to change the culture about how we work with data — and that requires normalizing even talking about data.
 We need to be able to have meaningful conversations about data and data workflows: the strategies, the struggles, the successes.

-So you want to learn R So you want to learn R, where do you start?
+updated with R for Excel Users resource Apr 2020 So you want to learn R So you want to learn R, where do you start?
 There are a lot of written and video tutorials and books and blogs online, but how do you navigate them?
 Our Ocean Health Index team put together a list of the resources we used to learn R that helped our team’s path to better science in less time.
-But this might still not be helpful for where you should actually start.